cmcgerty/Sofar2mqtt/README.md

 Send MQTT messages to these queues:

-sofar/standby   - send value true or false
+sofar/standby   - send value true
-sofar/auto   - send value true, false or battery_save
+sofar/auto   - send value true or battery_save
 sofar/charge   - send value in the range 0-3000 (watts)
 sofar/discharge   - send value in the range 0-3000 (watts)